CDCgov/ixa/docs/book/src/topics/properties.md

-Use a wrapper type from a crate such as [`decorum`](https://crates.io/crates/decorum) or [`ordered-float`](https://crates.io/crates/ordered-float) when you want a type that gives floating-point values a total ordering and implements the traits ixa
+Use a wrapper type from a crate such as [`decorum`](https://crates.io/crates/decorum) or [`ordered-float`](https://crates.io/crates/ordered-float) when you want a type that gives floating-point values a total ordering and implements the traits Ixa
 needs:

 ```rust